Women’s rights march against Trump drew tens of thousands onto the streets of cities worldwide. This was 2017. 2018 the same

 In central London tens of thousands marched from the US Embassy to Trafalgar Square.
 There were similar protests in other British cities.

-The route to the American Embassy was jammed packed with protesters.
+Route to the American Embassy jammed packed with protesters.
 Police monitored the crowd and organised the marchers so that they could gather outside the Embassy.
 Eventually, the marchers was able to head for Trafalgar Square.

 Many of the placards carried by the protesters were explicit in their content, but they said it was not regarded as offensive but a reflection of how women have been treated.
 Some read “dump Trump”, “reject hate”.

 They joined an international day of rallies on the first day of Donald Trump’s Presidency.
 Some speakers said it’s been a “heartbreaking time to be both an immigrant and woman”.